nginxinc/nginx-amplify-doc/amplify-guide.md

   # SCRIPT_NAME=/status SCRIPT_FILENAME=/status QUERY_STRING= REQUEST_METHOD=GET cgi-fcgi -bind -connect /var/run/php/php7.0-fpm.sock
   ```

-  and that the above command returns the proper set of PHP-FPM metrics.
+  and that the above command returns a valid set of PHP-FPM metrics.

   **Note.** The *cgi-fcgi* tool has to be installed separately, usually from the *libfcgi-dev* package.
 This tool is not required for the agent to collect and report PHP-FPM metrics, however it can be used to quickly diagnose possible issues with PHP-FPM metric collection.